walterhiggins/WMPJS/book-outline.md

     /js skyscraper()

 In a very short time, a 10 story skyscraper will appear.
-Pretty impressive huh?
-You might already be thinking of new and wonderful buildings and structures to add to Minecraft but before you start coding, let's take a close look at the skyscraper code.
+Impressive - no?
+You might already be thinking of new and wonderful buildings and structures to add to Minecraft but before you start coding, let's take a closer look at the skyscraper code.

 #### The skyscraper method
 The first few lines of the *skyscraper()* method declare a variable *i* and check to see if the *floors* parameter is set, if it isn't then a default of 10 floors will be created.
 Next we see the first occurrence of the *this* keyword in this method.
 The *.chkpt()* method - which is short for 'checkpoint' - bookmarks the drone's current location so it can return there later.
 It's a good idea to bookmark the drone's current location at the start of any method and to return to that location at the end of your method because - ideally - your method should only be used for building and not moving or turning the drone.
 You can of course turn and move the drone within your method but you should return the drone to where it was before your method was called.
 The *.chkpt()* and *.move()* pair of functions will respectively save a drone's location before it goes on an excursion and return to the location when the excursion is done.